justinj/communic8/README.md

 1 byte at the beginning of the 128-byte space is reserved as a header to indicate

+* whether the PICO-8 end is currently in the process of writing to the pins
 * who wrote the current value of the gpio pins
 * whether the current value of the gpio pins has been consumed or not.